What I Do

 You and your soon-to-be ex-spouse may not agree on much of anything, but if you are willing to engage in a practical, problem-solving settlement process I can help you determine and attain your top priorities as you move through your divorce towards the next stage of your life.
 You can choose what your divorce will look like and preserve your important relationships while also conserving your assets.

-Even if you or your spouse has already filed for divorce on “fault” grounds, it still possible to use Mediation, Collaborative Divorce or another Alternative Dispute Resolution method, before the case descends into a highly adversarial court room battle.
+If you or your spouse has already filed for divorce on “fault” grounds, it is still possible to use Mediation, Collaborative Divorce or another Alternative Dispute Resolution method, before the case descends into a highly adversarial court room battle.

 You can do this without the pressures and distractions of a litigated divorce, and especially without the increase in conflict and rancor that litigation often generates.

 I would be happy to meet with you to discuss your unique circumstances.
 If you wish, I can meet with both you and your spouse, for the sole purpose of explaining the different process options for getting divorced in Tennessee.

 See my About page for more information on my areas of expertise in divorce and family law, and the services I offer.